Junior Oliver Elam began singing in seventh grade choir class.

-Wearing a plaid skirt and patterned tights, junior Oliver Elam walked into their first day of choir in seventh grade nervous.
-But walking in, the smell of pumpkin-scented candles and the welcoming smile of their teacher made them feel warm and cozy.
+Wearing a plaid skirt and patterned tights, Elam walked into the first day of choir in seventh grade nervous.
+Elam felt warm and cozy after smelling the pumpkin-scented candles and seeing a teacher’s welcoming smile.

-Elam was accepted in the Keefer Crossing Middle School chamber choir after their teacher saw potential in them.
+Elam was accepted in the Keefer Crossing Middle School chamber choir.

 “I felt nervous that it would be like [sixth grade choir], where I wasn’t going to be challenged,” Elam said.
 “There were eighth graders that were friendly to me [and] they gave me a rundown of how [advanced] choir worked.
 I felt so much more comfortable and relaxed [after that].”

-Music has always shaped Elam’s identity, influencing them from choir to fashion.
+Music has always shaped Elam’s identity, influenced from choir to fashion.

 “When I started developing my [rock] music taste, I would get inspired by the artists I listened to and the way they dressed [for my style],” Elam said.

-Having listened to a variety of artists, including Kurt Cobain, Lane Staley, Alice in Chains and Nirvana, Elam began to experiment with a ’90s-inspired “artsy” dress wear in middle school.
+Having listened to a variety of artists, including Kurt Cobain, Lane Staley, Alice in Chains and Nirvana, Elam experimented with a ’90s-inspired “artsy” dress wear in middle school.
 Inspired by Courtney Love’s aesthetic with her babydoll dresses, Elam wore floral dresses, leather boots and ripped tights.

 “I wore a lot of overalls and cute striped shirts,” Elam said.
 “It was very basic.
 In middle school, a lot of people get that feeling where they’re like, ‘I want to figure out things myself.’
 And that was one of the things I wanted to start figuring out.”

-Elam became a fashion club officer in their sophomore year.
+As a sophomore, Elam became a fashion club officer.

 “I really enjoy having meetings that are centered around something that I [am] passionate about, and celebrate the different kinds of styles at Bellaire,” Elam said.
 “There’s a diverse population of styles and dress and I want to be able to highlight [our meetings] around that.”

-Elam encourages people to be themselves and to sing freely, reminding others to take advantage of every opportunity they get.
+Elam wants others to themselves and to sing freely, reminding others to take advantage of every opportunity they get.

 “Even if you think you might make mistakes, don’t be afraid to sing out.”